Diversity, Equity, and Inclusion

 Objective: Maintain a Welcoming Place for All on Their Career Journeys

 NCMA recognizes that access to opportunities and resources differ for each of us on our career journeys.
-We also believe that access and diversity in all its dimensions are paramount to effective outcomes while on the job and on those career journeys.
+We also believe that access, belonging, and diversity in all its dimensions are paramount to effective outcomes while on the job and on those career journeys.

 As the professional society for contract management and acquisition-related functions, we know the importance of a community that welcomes all.
 Our profession is most effective when diverse perspectives are applied to finding procurement solutions that best serve missions.
 Diversity of ethnicity, gender identity, and experiences encourage powerful perspectives and enriching outcomes.